suhr/papers/cpat.md

         g    -- evaluates as `~Nil g`
 ```

-This is variable-free equivalent of `case` statements in applicative languages.
+This is a variable-free equivalent of the `case` statements in applicative languages.

 ## Compiling to conditionals